Stanford-Urban-Water-Policy-Innovation/Articulate/README.md

     >If the program runs and submits 100 query submissions per developer key, reaching the maximum number of query submissions for a developer key, the program will ask you to reset your developer keys, to any developer key you desire (Each developer key has a number associated with it, whichever number you input, it will rese at this number developer key, and will exclude all developer keys input before that).
 Once doing this the pregram will wait until midnight, which is when the query counts reset, and then the program will continue to run.
 You can also type 'Exit', and the program will stop.

+## 3. GitHub Repository

+There are two ways to run Articulate- through a GUI or manually

+    > The python scripts in the Articulate folder use the GUI
+    > The codes in the

 ## 3. Contributing